Thursday, July 17, 2025

 Monday, May 12, 2025

-10th L’Œil d’or Selection
+10th L’Œil d’or Selection and Winners

 L’Œil d’or (Golden Eye) is the documentary award created in 2015 by the Société civile des auteurs multimédia (LaScam), in collaboration with the Cannes Film Festival with the support of the Institut national de l'audiovisuel (INA), celebrates its 10th anniversary.